 We have the capability and unalienable right to pursue happiness.

 When reading ancient Buddhist principles, we must remember that Siddhārtha Gautama, c.
 563/480 – c.
 483/400 BCE did not preach unbendable dogma.
-His teachings were not framed with a “follow or be damned” commandment but, instead, thoughtful guidelines that lead to the cessation of evil in our lives.
+His teachings were not framed with a “follow or be damned” commandment but, instead, gentle guidelines leading to cessation of evil, infecting our lives.
 Gautama taught principles that neither demanded extreme asceticism nor encouraged self-centered indulgence.
 “His was a Middle Way, a path that led through wise restraint of desire, through thoughtfulness as to values and through concentration on the highest.”
 (Goddard, 1930, p.
 12).

 The teachings of Gautama are not a refined philosophy; instead the intention is to encourage mental discipline to invite greater spirituality and enlightenment.
 “It is a method of mind-control that leads through the restraint of physical desire, the encouragement of thoughtfulness, the practice of mental concentration, to a self-realisation within one's inmost nature of highest truth.” (p.13)

 Goddard states that the Noble Eightfold Path is the essence of Buddhist teachings.
 “The Golden Path is, then, the essential feature of Buddhism, and it is around that that all else gathers and is unified.” (p.25) As such, the path is a valuable source of information, worthy of study and reflection.

 The noble eightfold paths can be divided into three distinct practices: one for greater wisdom, one for greater physical discipline, and the last for greater discipline of the mind.
 (Morgan, 1956, p.
 28).
 As we practice this trifecta of wellness, we transform our lives.

 We achieve greater wisdom through the first two noble paths--Right Understanding, and Right Mindedness.